 A ski guide to Banff and Lake Louise

-Renown for its natural beauty, Banff National Park in Alberta is one incredible place to visit during Winter.
+Renowned for its natural beauty, Banff National Park in Alberta is one incredible place to visit during winter.
 A UNESCO heritage site since 1984, it's one of the most photographed places in the world.
 A truly mesmerising landscape with plenty of wildlife to spot along the way.

 But when you think of this area of the Rocky mountains covered in snow, it's the skiing that takes your imagination away.
 White blankets covering the landscape, beautiful cruising pistes winding down from mountain peaks to the wooded slopes below.
 Huge open powder fields and iconic views.
 Here is our guide on what to expect from a ski holiday to Banff or Lake Louise.
 What skiing here is actually like and how to make the most of the ski area.